dwarvesf/playbook/engineering/code-review.md

 ## Code review system

 Every project member must have another team member or team leader to review his/her code, and every changes to the code must be achieved via a Pull request to the main development branch.
-On larger project (10 members+) we may requires 2 reviewer.
+On larger project (10 developers+) we may requires 2 reviewers.
 All of this is to ensure correctness, quality of the code and learning opportunities for both assignee (who develop) and reviewer.

 We review everything on the Pull request - code, tests, documents, config files, .etc.